5 Common Problems With New Sod in Central Florida

 The best way to avoid new sod problems is to hire a professional with years of experience laying sod in Central Florida.

-Trust Your Central Florida Sod to Ground Source
+Trust Your Central Florida Sod Installation to Ground Source

 When you were looking up brownie recipes for your big backyard cookout, new sod problems weren’t part of your plan.
 They’re not part of our plan for you, either.